miguelsalva/portscanner-language-benchmark/README.md

 ### Contributing

 Please feel free to contribute with any idea or comment.
-Try to keep the same coding structure for the benchmark being as close as possible
+Try to keep the same coding structure for the benchmark being as close as possible.